shae-sims/MyBlog/_posts/2024-11-26-analysis-of-volleyball.md

     return fig
 ```

-This function can take in two numerical variables, but I set the default to be rank and kills.
+This function can take in any two numerical variables, but I set the default to be rank and kills.
 The function titled get_right_name() is defined above this one.
-What it does is takes the name that the user inputs and switches it to be the same as the name in the data set.
+Its function is to take the name that the user inputs and switch it to be the same as the name in the data set.

 The next thing I did was add several different elements to my app.
 To do this I used the streamlit features of st.radio(), st.tabs(), st.expander(), st.selectbox(), st.textinput(), and many more.
 You can find documentation on how to find each of these <a href="https://docs.streamlit.io/develop/api-reference" target="_blank">here.</a>

 Another important element of the app is being able to put in text to do this you can use these commands:
 * st.header(): Which creates a page headers
 * st.subheader(): Which creates a subheader slightly smaller than the header
-* st.write(): Which allows you to put text into the blog post
+* st.markdown(): Which allows you to put text into the blog post
-*There are other ways to add text these are just the three that I used*
+*There are other ways to add text these are just three that I used*

 # Exploring The Streamlit App